muelmx/ImageHue/README.md

 This project is licensed under [MIT](http://www.opensource.org/licenses/mit-license.php).

 ## Contributions
 I would be very happy about any contribution.
-Fell free to fork and pull request at any time.
+Feel free to fork and pull request at any time.